Ihad to think very carefully about this list of personal growth/self-development books!

 Anyone Can Do It: Building Coffee Republic from Our Kitchen Table – 57 Real Life Laws on Entrepreneurship, Sahar Hashemi

 Read if: You want to start the business of your dreams.
-This book will always have a space in my heart – it made me realise that opening a restaurant wasn’t for me.
+This non traditional self-development book will always have a space in my heart – it made me realise that opening a restaurant wasn’t for me.